Parthiangold/CSCI262-Project/README.md

 This is a password generator software that is designed to be used on your local pc via the CLI

+If you want to mess around with it, delete the files in the resources folder and run the program to make a new master password.
+The current master password is 'asdfasdfasdf'

  Notes to self: Did some digging on password generation and how it can be done in Java.
 There’s a module in the Java library called SecureRandom which is able to do this .